EMOMs are popular in the CrossFit world. They’re used because of their many benefits.

 Because there is rest built into the workout, many people make the mistake of going too hard and too fast in the first portion of the EMOM.
 This leaves them gassed, or needing to scale movements by minute 6 or 8.

-It’s also important to know the goal of an EMOM.
-They’re an effective tool for warming up, developing skills, and really testing your fitness.
+It’s also important to know the goal of an effective workout.
+Emoms are a great tool for warming up, developing skills, and really testing your fitness lvel.
 A general rule of thumb to follow is:

 Below, we’ll look at all the benefits of EMOM workouts.